 Many optometry offices no longer use the air puff test, and opt instead for alternatives.
 Goldmann tonometry is a common, and relatively unobtrusive, test that uses yellow dye and a blue light to measure the pressure in the eye.
 The eye is numbed with drops to minimize discomfort when a special prism is placed against your eye.
 The amount of force needed to flatten the cornea is measured to gauge the pressure within the eye.

-The glaucoma test is often done using an instrument that blows a puff of air in your eye to determine your eye's internal pressure.
-The test is helpful in detecting glaucoma but is not conclusive in ruling it out.
+These tests are helpful in detecting glaucoma but are not conclusive in ruling it out.
 Eye pressures can fluctuate during the course of a day and ideally pressures should be measured in the morning and again in the afternoon when there is concern about high pressure.

 Dilation of the eye is a procedure that allows the doctor to temporarily open the pupil in order to view the back of the eye.
 This procedure is helpful in evaluating for glaucoma, macular degeneration, diabetes, retinal detachment and many other diseases.

 You need to do more than just make an appointment for an eye exam or eyeglasses examination.
-You also need to gather information that will help your optometrist assess your eye health and vision, and provide you with good vision for your varied lifestyle.
+You also need to gather information to help your optometrist assess your eye health and vision, and provide you with good vision solutions for your varied lifestyle.
 Write down your answers to these questions and give the information to your optometrist when you go for your exam.